metio/terraform-provider-k8s/docs/data-sources/trust_cert_manager_io_bundle_v1alpha1_manifest.md

 Optional:

-- `name` (String) Name is the name of the source object in the trust Namespace.This field must be left empty when 'selector' is set
+- `name` (String) Name is the name of the source object in the trust Namespace.
+This field must be left empty when 'selector' is set
 - `selector` (Attributes) Selector is the label selector to use to fetch a list of objects.
-Must not be setwhen 'Name' is set. (see [below for nested schema](#nestedatt--spec--sources--secret--selector))
+Must not be set when 'Name' is set. (see [below for nested schema](#nestedatt--spec--sources--secret--selector))

 <a id="nestedatt--spec--sources--secret--selector"></a>
 ### Nested Schema for `spec.sources.secret.selector`